By Robert Burney M.A.

 trying to control things out of ego-self and started looking to a Higher

-is the part of me that knows that I am a Spiritual Being who is related
+the part of me that knows that I am a Spiritual Being who is related to everyone

-to access the power to change my life.
-And it was very important for me
+I started to access the power to change my life.
+And it was very important

-personally to realize that prayer and meditation did not just mean formal
+for me personally to realize that prayer and meditation did not just mean

-prayer and formal meditation.
-What I came to realize is that prayer is
+formal prayer and formal meditation.
+What I came to realize is that prayer

 is "listening to" my Higher Power and other Recovering people.
 I learned